jkolden/otbi-chatbot/README.md

 This chatbot allows the user to query a few different OTBI reports.
 The following is an overview of each report and the interactions allowed:

+### Supplier Balances
+This bot interaction queries an OTBI report of open accounts payable balances.
+In order to keep the list of suppliers brief for an improved Alexa experience we only included three (3) suppliers in the entity definition:
+  - United Parcel Service
+  - Staples
+  - Office Depot

+#### Sample utterances for supplier balances:
+- How much do we owe [UPS]?
+[Staples, Office Depot]
+- How much do we owe our suppliers?
+  - user will be prompted with an LOV to choose from

+#### Sample response for supplier balances:
+- We owe Office Depot a balance of $16,627,861.00